diegolamonica/EUCookieLaw/readme.md

 However, if you prefer, you can start from the bundled CSS.

 **NOTE:** If you are using the script as WordPress plugin, the custom CSS must be located in the directory `wp-content/plugins/EUCookieLawCustom/` and must be named `eucookielaw.css`.
-Then it will be read in the place of the default plugin CSS.
+Then it will be read in conjunction with the default plugin CSS.

 # Contribute